-$^{2}$ The spirit of this argument differs from that in Stock and Yogo (2005), which focuses on worst-case rejection rates over all possible endogeneity values.
+2 The spirit of this argument differs from that in Stock and Yogo (2005), which focuses on worst-case rejection rates over all possible endogeneity values.
 Lee et al. (2022) and Keane and Neal (2022), discussed further in Section 3 below, consider though largely downplay restrictions on endogeneity.

-&lt;sup>3Andrews et al. (2019) survey recent empirical scholarship to demonstrate the empirical relevance of pretesting based on first-sage F in IV applications.
+3 The Andrews et al. (2019) survey of recent empirical scholarship using IV documents widespread pretesting based on first-stage F-statistics.